 - Am I qualified to be a leader in this field?

-You might think it’d be a good idea to start a site about trading stocks and bonds, but if you don’t know what a stock technically is or a bond, then chances are people aren’t going to flock to your site to read it.
+You might think it’d be a good idea to start a site about trading stocks and bonds, but if you don’t know what a stock technically is, then chances are people aren’t going to flock to your site to read it.
 If you know a lot about gardening and can share that with the world, that’d be a better idea than starting a site about something you have no clue about.

 What should be my next steps?